kw7oe/kw7oe.github.io/content/posts/writing-a-simple-firefox-extension.md

 > This is the only file that must be present in every extension.
 It contains basic metadata such as its name, version, and the permissions it requires.
 It also provides pointers to other files in the extension.

-The others common things you will have is:
+The others common things you will have are:

-- `index.js`, your JavaScript file that contain the implementation of your web extension.
+- `index.js`, your JavaScript file that contains the implementation of your web extension.
-- `index.html`, if your web extension happen to use a different page/tab in the browser, this HTML file will represent the UI of the page.
+- `index.html`, if your web extension happens to use a different page/tab in the browser, this HTML file will represents the UI of the page.
-- `icons/icon.png`, to allow the Web browser to display your extension icon.
+- `icons/icon.png`, to allow the web browser to display your extension icon.

-## Interaction with other system
+## High level architecture

-Most of the time, your web extension will interact with the [browser JavaScript APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API) to achieve something you want..
+Most of the time, your web extension will interact with the [browser JavaScript APIs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API) to achieve something you want.

-So simple architecture diagram of your web extension will look like this:
+Here's the high level architecture of web extension:

 ```
 User <-> Your Web Extension <-> Browser APIs
 ```

+_(this is not entirely accurate, but sufficient for now)_

 # Our first web extension

-As someone who use Markdown for note taking, and save links I browsed day to day, I often find myself having to copy the title and the URL of a web page, and manually note it down in my Markdown file.
+As someone who uses Markdown for note taking and saves links I browsed day to day, I often find myself copy the title and the URL of a web page and note it down in my Markdown file.

-After doing it again and again, I think that's the end of it, let me build a web extension to do just that.
-So, the first web extension we are going to build to day is `ttmd` _(short for title to markdown, what a creative name)_.
+After doing it again and again, I think I should build a web extension to do that.
+This is the web extension we are building today: `ttmd` _(short for title to markdown, what a creative name)_.

-> It converts the current active tab (web page) into Markdown format link and copy to user clipboard.
+> It converts the current active tab (web page) into Markdown link and copy it to user clipboard.

-So, for example if by using our web extension now, it should copy the following to our clipboard:
+For example, by using our web extension now, it should copy the following to our clipboard:

 ```